initbase/vue-daily-schedule/README.md

-# vue-daily-schedule / Vue week schedule
+# vue daily schedule

 <div align='center'>

 [![VEDR](./src/assets/preview.png)](.)

+Vue daily schedule is a custom Vue2 component to manage repeated schedule.
+It's a straightforward scheduler component you can use.

 </div>